Table of Contents

 Chat with codebase context

-Cursor’s @codebase chat retrieves relevant files automatically.
-Continue’s @codebase does the same but you have to configure the embeddings model and the indexing scope.
-After 30 minutes of config, Continue’s retrieval was within 10% of Cursor’s quality on our test prompts.
-Out of the box, Cursor wins.
+Cursor's @codebase chat retrieves relevant files automatically.
+Continue's @codebase does the same but you have to configure the embeddings model and the indexing scope yourself.
+Once tuned, Continue's retrieval is competitive, but out of the box Cursor wins because it makes those choices for you.

 Custom rules and slash commands

 Both tools support per-repo rule files.
-Continue’s .continue/rules/ directory takes plain markdown.
-Cursor’s .cursorrules file takes the same.
-We migrated rules between the two without changes.
+Continue's .continue/rules/ directory takes plain markdown.
+Cursor's .cursorrules file takes the same.
+Rules port between the two with little or no change.

 Slash commands are where Continue pulls ahead.
 You can define arbitrary commands in YAML that wrap any model with any system prompt.
 Cursor has a smaller set of built-in commands and less surface area for custom ones.